Well, two hours in the can, as El Rushbo would say.

 The market fails.

-By the way, some interesting facts, if you think government can bail out a city, uh we have spent, get this, a hundred and twenty-seven billion dollars, including tax relief, on the post-Katrina New Orleans cleanup effort.
+If you think government can bail out a city, we have spent, get this, $127 billion, including tax relief, on the post-Katrina New Orleans cleanup effort.

-127 billion.
+$127 billion.

 You want to know how much that is?

-The entire domestic product of Louisiana, the GDP of the state is 141 billion.
+The entire domestic product of Louisiana, the GDP of the state, is $141 billion.

-Who says there's no such thing as a free lunch?
+So we spent, we doubled the GDP, who says there's no such thing as a free lunch.

 And since Katrina, New Orleans has become the murder capital of the world, 40% higher murder rate than before Katrina.